Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 This function is taken from `scipy/sparse/_sputils.py`.
 We can see that this function explicitly calls `np.array` on the given array object: `obj`, without realising the type of `obj`.
-This implementation is obviously not generic to support any array library other than numpy.
+This implementation is obviously not generic to support any array library other than NumPy.
 We'll now apply the Array API's `get_namespace` magic to make it generic, by adding a couple of lines to the code above:

 ```python